bboxy/bitfire/readme.txt

 NTSC
 ----
-NTSC support is broken at the moment
+NTSC support is working in vice, not tested on real hardware

 Add/remove functionality
 ------------------------